Other Unity APIs

 The App Center SDK creates a UUID for each device once the app is installed.
 This identifier remains the same for a device when the app is updated.
 A new identifier is generated only when the app is reinstalled.
 The following API is useful for debugging purposes.

 The App Center SDK supports setting a user ID that is used to augment crash reports.
 To use this capability:

 - Configure the App Center SDK as described in the App Center SDK Getting started guide.

 After setting a user ID, you can use App Center's search feature to search for specific crash reports associated with the ID.
 Learn more in App Center's search documentation.

-Note that the value for the user id is limited to 256 characters.
+The value for the user id is limited to 256 characters.

 Disable all services at runtime